Faculty Research Project Awards

 4) The anticipated results of the project, including how the results will be made available to broader scholarly communities.

 5) Why support from the Pozen Center is important for the successful realization of the project.
-Please outline the type of financial, strategic, and administrative support need from the Pozen Center for the project.
+Please outline the type of financial, strategic, and administrative support needed from the Pozen Center for the project.

-Awards may be used for basic collaborative research but projects must include provisions for how the broader University of Chicago community, including College and graduate students, can engage with the results of the project (for example, through workshops open the university community).
+Awards may be used for basic collaborative research but projects must include provisions for how the broader University of Chicago community, including College and graduate students, can engage with the results of the project (for example, through workshops open to the university community).

 The budget should include an itemized estimate of costs.
 Multi-year projects should include an itemized cost estimate for each year of the project activities.